'Last Call' Countdown: Teaser - GuruFocus.com

 PR Newswire

-- Dodge launches first full teaser video leading up to reveal of the seventh and final 2023 Dodge "Last Call" special-edition model
+- Dodge releases second in a series of video teasers as brand builds momentum leading up to the unveiling of the final 2023 Dodge "Last Call" special-edition model

-- "Runnin' Hyde" teaser foreshadows the powerful metamorphosis fueling the creation of the ultimate Dodge special-edition ride
+- "Density Matters" teaser video offers another clue to the identity of the ultimate Dodge performance vehicle

 - Dodge Last Call Powered by Roadkill Nights Vegas event, set for March 20, 2023, at The Strip at Las Vegas Motor Speedway, will host reveal of the final "Last Call" special-edition model